touying-typ/touying/README.md

 #let fletcher-diagram = touying-reducer.with(reduce: (arr, ..args) => fletcher.diagram(..args, ..arr))

 // Register university theme
-// You can remove the theme registration or replace other themes
+// You can also use other themes
-// it can still work normally
 #let s = themes.university.register(aspect-ratio: "16-9")

 // Global information configuration